-- The following definitions, and definitions in A.R.S. § 32-1201, apply to this Chapter: - "Analgesia" means a state of decreased sensibility to pain produced by using nitrous oxide (N2O) and oxygen (O2) with or without local anesthesia. - "Application" means, for purposes of Article 3 only, forms designated as applications and all documents and additional information the Board requires to be submitted with an application. - "Business Entity" means a business organization that offers to the public professional services regulated by the Board and is established under the laws of any state or foreign country, including a sole practitioner, partnership, limited liability partnership, corporation, and limited liability company, unless specifically exempted by A.R.S. § 32-1213(J). - "Calculus" means a hard mineralized deposit attached to the teeth. - "Certificate holder" means a denturist who practices denture technology under A.R.S.
-Title 32, Chapter 11, Article 5. - "Charitable Dental Clinic or Organization" means a non-profit organization meeting the requirements of 26 U.S.C.
-501(c)(3) and providing dental or dental hygiene services. - "Clinical evaluation" means a dental examination of a patient named in a complaint regarding the patient's dental condition as it exists at the time the examination is performed. - "Closed subgingival curettage" means the removal of the inner surface of the soft tissue wall of a periodontal pocket in a situation where a flap of tissue has not been intentionally or surgically opened. - "Controlled substance" has the meaning prescribed in A.R.S. § 36-2501(A)(3). - "Credit hour" means one clock hour of participation in a recognized continuing dental education program. - "Deep sedation" is a drug-induced depression of consciousness during which a patient cannot be easily aroused but responds purposefully following repeated or painful stimulation.
+The following definitions, and definitions in A.R.S. § 32-1201, apply to this Chapter:

+- "Analgesia" means a state of decreased sensibility to pain produced by using nitrous oxide and oxygen with or without Local Anesthesia. - "Business Entity" means a business organization that offers to the public professional services regulated by the Board and is established under the laws of any state or foreign country, including a sole practitioner, partnership, limited liability partnership, corporation, and limited liability company, unless specifically exempted by A.R.S. § 32-1213(J). - "Calculus" means a hard mineralized deposit attached to the teeth. - "Charitable Dental Clinic or Organization" means a non-profit organization meeting the requirements of 26 U.S.C.
+501(c)(3) and providing dental, dental therapy, or dental hygiene services. - "Clinical evaluation" means a dental examination of a patient named in a complaint regarding the patient's dental condition as it exists at the time the examination is performed. - "Controlled substance" has the meaning prescribed in A.R.S. § 36-2501(A)(3). - "Credit hour" means one clock hour of participation in a Recognized Continuing Dental Education program. - "Deep sedation" is a Drug-induced depression of consciousness during which a patient cannot be easily aroused but responds purposefully following repeated or painful stimulation.
 The ability to independently maintain ventilatory function may be impaired.
 The patient may require assistance in maintaining a patent airway, and spontaneous ventilation may be inadequate.
-Cardiovascular function is maintained. - "Dental laboratory technician" or "dental technician" has the meaning prescribed in A.R.S. § 32-1201(7). - "Dentist of record" means a dentist who examines, diagnoses, and formulates treatment plans for a patient and may provide treatment to the patient. - "Designee" means a person to whom the Board delegates authority to act on the Board's behalf regarding a particular task specified by this Chapter. - "Direct supervision" means, for purposes of Article 7 only, that a licensed dentist is present in the office and available to provide immediate treatment or care to a patient and observe a dental assistant's work. - "Disabled" means a dentist, dental hygienist, or denturist has totally withdrawn from the active practice of dentistry, dental hygiene, or denturism due to a permanent medical disability and based on a physician's order. - "Dispense for profit" means selling a drug or device for any amount above the administrative overhead costs to inventory. - "Documentation of attendance" means documents that contain the following information:
+Cardiovascular function is maintained. - "Dentist of record" means a dentist who examines, diagnoses, and formulates treatment plans for a patient and may provide treatment to the patient. - "Direct supervision" means, for purposes of Article 7 only, that a licensed dentist is present in the office and available to provide immediate treatment or care to a patient and observe a dental assistant's work. - "Disabled" means a dentist, dental therapist, dental hygienist, or denturist has totally withdrawn from the active practice of dentistry, dental hygiene, or denturism due to a permanent medical disability and based on a physician's order. - "Documentation of attendance" means documents that contain the following information: Name of sponsoring entity;